Employer NIC Calculator

 Are you using a Pay As You Earn (PAYE) system?
 You won't have to do anything additional as your employer's National Insurance Contributions will be calculated and added automatically to your PAYE liabilities by your payroll software.

-If your employees earn more money in a month, you must pay more employer National Insurance, as it is a % of your employee's earnings.
+If your employees earn more monthly, you must pay more employer National Insurance, as it is a % of your employee's earnings.

-employer NI calculation will be done using your Self Assessment tax return if you run your own business.
+Employer NI calculations are done using your Self Assessment tax return if you run your business.
 Check out our sole trader NI calculator.

 Employer NIC on Benefits you receive from your employer